|

 2001-2005 Transitional Government

-Political Parties: CNDD - National Council for the
+Political Parties: ACCEB - Association of the Middle

-Union of Ruanda-Urundi, UPRONA - Union for National Progress (authoritarian, predominately ethnic Tutsi).
+Union of Burundi, UPROHUTU - Union for Hutu Promotion, UPRONA - Union for National Progress (authoritarian,

 Coalitions: Common Front (FC) [Contested the

-1961 Legislative Assembly Election] The main party in the Front was the Christian Democratic Party (PDC).
+1961 Legislative Assembly Election] The main party in the Front was the Christian Democratic Party (PDC); Union of

 |